 No ‘Pooing means not using conventional shampoos or conditioners.

 Baking soda naturally removes residue, while apple cider vinegar balances your hairs’ pH and leaves it soft and shiny.

 I have fairly curly hair, that’s fine and tends be be a little dry.
 Because my hair is curly, I can get away with No ‘Pooing once a week (my stylist told me curly hair needed to be washed less).

 - Before hopping in the shower, I put 1 Tbsp of baking soda into a little mason jar and fill the jar with water.

-- Once my hair is wet, I pour the baking soda mixture over my head and gently massage through my hair.
+- Once my hair is wet, I pour the best shampoo for thinning hair over my head and gently massage through my hair.

 - Then, I rinse out the jar and add 2 Tbsp ACV and warm water, pour this over my head, massage through and leave on for a bit.

 My house guests must think I’m some kind of bathtub scientist.